Barry Lee

 Barry John Lee (born 17 August 1944 in Wisbech), nicknamed "Leapy" or "No 351", is a British racing driver who has been successful in many areas of motor sport.
 He started as a jockey, and then a speedway rider for Hackney and then moved into autocross, rallying and rallycross.
 His greatest successes were in short oval hot rod racing where he won four world titles.

-After retiring from short oval racing Barry moved into raid rallying, making three attempts (1987–1989) at the Paris-Dakar Rally with Ted Toleman.
-In 1994 he won the inaugural Eurocar V6 Saloon Car Championship.
+After retiring from short oval racing, Lee moved into raid rallying, making three attempts (1987–1989) at the Paris-Dakar Rally with Ted Toleman.
+In 1994, he won the inaugural Eurocar V6 Saloon Car Championship.
 He successfully defended the title in 1995 before moving into the new V8 Championship in 1996.
-Barry has also competed in the British Saloon Car Championship and the British Truck Racing Championship.
+Lee has also competed in the British Saloon Car Championship and the British Truck Racing Championship.

-In short oval racing Lee notched up over 1400 wins, a number that Motorsport magazine described as "never likely to be bettered".
+In short oval racing, Lee notched up over 1400 wins, a number that Motorsport magazine described as "never likely to be bettered".